-- 7.4.9.1 All uncertainty contributions are eventually expressed as standard uncertainties, i.e. in the form of standard deviations.
-This may involve conversion from some other measure of dispersion. - 7.4.9.2 The following guidelines for converting an uncertainty component to a standard deviation are to be noted: - a) For experimental estimation, the uncertainty component can readily be expressed as a standard deviation; - b) Where an uncertainty estimate is derived from previous results and data, it may already be expressed as a standard deviation.
-However, there are instances where a confidence interval with a confidence level is given in the form of $\pm a$ at p% confidence.
-In this case, the value of a is to be divided by an appropriate z value of the standard normal probability distribution for the p% level of confidence given.
+- b) the same computational rules apply in combining such 'degree of belief' contributions of uncertainty to a combined uncertainty - 6.4.8 All uncertainty contributions (6.4.4 to 6.4.7) are eventually expressed as standard uncertainties, i.e. in the form of standard deviations. - 6.4.9 The following guidelines for converting an uncertainty component to a standard deviation are to be noted: - a) For experimental estimation, the uncertainty component can readily be expressed as a standard deviation; - b) Where an uncertainty estimate is derived from previous results and data, it may already be expressed as a standard deviation.
+However, there are instances where a confidence interval with a confidence level is given in the form of ± a at p% confidence.
+In this case, the value of a is to be divided by an appropriate coverage factor (k) for the p% level of confidence given.
 See Appendix B for the areas under the standard normal probability distribution.